Yankee Doodle Bugs

 Yankee Doodle Bugs is a 1954 Warner Bros.
 Looney Tunes cartoon short, written by Warren Foster and directed by Friz Freleng.
 The short was released on August 28, 1954, and stars Bugs Bunny.

-In the short, Bugs' nephew Clyde has trouble remembering important dates and events in history in preparation for an exam, so Bugs offers to help.
-The cartoon's title is a humorous portmanteau of the American folk song "Yankee Doodle" and the word doodlebug.
+In the short, Bugs' nephew Clyde has trouble remembering important dates and events in American history in preparation for an exam, so Bugs offers to help, but recounts his version of American history.
+The cartoon's title is a humorous portmanteau of the American folk song "Yankee Doodle" and the word "doodlebug".

 Plot

 Clyde is lying down on the floor doing his history homework for an exam at school, scratching down important dates in history and getting confused.
 After several moments, he exclaims: "I give up!".
 His uncle Bugs offers to help and proceeds to tell him how rabbits made American history.

-In the first segment, in a trade of land with the Native American Indians, Bugs explains that Manhattan wasn't the bustling city you see today, but was rather, filled with Indian teepees.
+In the first segment, in a trade of land with the Native American Indians, Bugs explains that Manhattan wasn't the bustling city you see today, but was rather filled with Indian teepees.
 Bugs explains that the Statue of Liberty was "... just a little goil (girl) at the time".

 In the second segment, Bugs is interacting with Benjamin Franklin on the day that Franklin discovered electricity.
 "What's up, Benny?"
 Bugs asks.
 Ben states: "I'm trying to discover electricity," and asks Bugs if he can tend to his kite (with a key tied on it, naturally), and that he must get out "... ye first edition of The Saturday Evening Post", so he hands his kite string to Bugs to look after until he gets back.
 Bugs sees a storm cloud approach, lightning hits the kite and travels down the string and electrocutes him.
 Ben runs back, picks up Bugs who is flashing off and on like a lightbulb, exclaiming "I discovered electricity!
 I discovered electricity!"
 Bugs looks at the camera and says: "Heh ...
 He discovered electricity!"

 In the third segment, Bugs explains to Clyde about the Boston Tea Party.
 The King is seen approaching a worker in the Royal Tea Warehouse in Boston.
 With a box of hardware tacks in hand, he orders the worker to "spread these tacks on the colonists' tea".
 When the worker explains: "But Your Majesty, these are carpet tacks", the King dumps the tacks all over the place in a fit of insanity and exclaims: "Well, they're tea tacks now!" and exits, laughing all the way.
 Bugs explains to Clyde that the colonists refused to drink their tea with tacks and that's how the Army was formed.

 In the fourth segment, George Washington gets a letter in the mailbox, opens it and exclaims: "Gadzooks!
 I've been drafted!"
 He is then seen racing off on horseback to the Candy Shoppe, where he says to Martha Washington that she'll have to look after the candy stores alone, while he is off to fight the war.
 He then races off screen, yelling "Charge!"